bsidestlv/bsidestlv.com/content/register/_index.md

 ## The Details
 - When: Thursday, 2 July 2020 11:00-19:00 Israel (GMT+3)
-- Where: Broadcasting live from Central Tel Aviv
+- Where: BsidesTLV team will Broadcast live from Central Tel Aviv, you will be watching us from anywhere around the globe, we will broadcast on: Twitch, Youtube and our website.
 - Check this page for registration link - [BSidesTLV 2020 Registration](https://tickets.bsidestlv.com/bsidestlv/2020/)
 {{% home-tickets  class="primary" %}}
 {{% /home-tickets %}}
 - Lobbycon will be live on BSidesTLV Slack, [join us today!](https://join.slack.com/t/bsidestlv/shared_invite/zt-ezz7de5w-zKO_PyubEBs2_UDIssDw8A)
 - Join our mailing list to be notified of any updates and changed and future events
 {{% home-subscribe  class="primary" %}}
 {{% /home-subscribe %}}